nicholsonjohnc/ng-customizable-bootstrap/README.md

 ### Using the Angular CLI to generate a module

-Generate module "card" via:
+Generate module card via:

 `ng generate module modules/card`

 ### Using the Angular CLI to generate a component

-Generate component "card" via:
+Generate component card via:

 `ng generate component modules/card`